TheCahyag/asteroids_ai/README.md

 Example: `python asteroids_agents.py dis-min --runs 1 --seed 123`

-Running these programs requires gym, gym-atari and a python version of 3.6 or higher, as specified in the included Pipfile
+Running these programs requires gym, gym-atari and a python version of 3.6 or higher, as specified in the included Pipfile.

+If you do not wish to use the asteroids_agents as your main file, you can uncomment the agent you wish to run in the `gym-play1.py` file on lines 11-13.
+The DirectionMinimizing agent is set by default.

 ### Packages
 `agents`: Contains classes and an abstract class for controlling the behavior of the various agents